olaoruku007/3-tier-archtecture/README.md

 After the archetype generation, your project directory should look like this:

 ```
-my-java-app/
+.
 ├── pom.xml
+└── src
-└── src/
+    └── main
-    ├── main/
+        ├── java
-    │   └── java/
+        │   └── com
-    │       └── com/mycompany/app/
+        │       └── zthapp
-    │           └── App.java
+        │           └── UserServlet.java
-    └── test/
+        ├── resources
-        └── java/
+        └── webapp
+            ├── index.jsp
-            └── com/mycompany/app/
+            └── WEB-INF
-                └── AppTest.java
+                └── web.xml
 ```

-### pom.xml: The Project Object Model file, central to Maven projects.
+#### pom.xml: The Project Object Model file, central to Maven projects.
 It describes the project, its dependencies, and how it should be built.
-### src/main/java: Contains your application's source code.
+#### src/main/java: Contains your application's source code.
-### src/test/java: Contains your unit tests.
+#### src/test/java: Contains your unit tests.
-### target (created after build) :Houses the output of the build, including compiled classes and the packaged application artifact.
+#### target (created after build) :Houses the output of the build, including compiled classes and the packaged application artifact.
 This directory should be added to your version control ignore list (e.g., .gitignore).

 ### Building the Project

 ### 1. Clean and install
 Use the mvn clean install command to clean the project (remove previously compiled artifacts), compile the source code, run tests, and install the resulting artifact (e.g., JAR file) into your local Maven repository.